bertramhojer/data-in-the-wild/README.md

 🚀 **Data Sources**

 - Building a Selenium-based scraper to scrape company information from Glassdoor.
 This won’t be a crawler as we only want to investigate major companies.
-We need to use Selenium as Glassdoor uses a lot of Javascript.0
+We need to use Selenium as Glassdoor uses a lot of Javascript.
     - Company, Title, Date, Review-text, Review-rating, Salary, Demographics
 - Stock-prices related to major companies scraped from [Glassdoor](www.glassdoor.com).
 We could e.g. use the [API of Yahoo Finance](https://rapidapi.com/apidojo/api/yh-finance) ⚡️
 -  Potentially combining key-events retrieved from major news-outlets at events from review data.